Nested Tables (Analysis Services - Data Mining)

 The data in a nested table can be used for prediction or for input, or for both.
 For example, you might have two nested table columns in a model: one nested table column might contain a list of the products that a customer has purchased, while the other nested table column contains information about the customer's hobbies and interests, possibly obtained from a survey.
 In this scenario, you could use the customer's hobbies and interests as an input for analyzing purchasing behavior, and predicting likely purchases.

 In order to create a nested table, the two source tables must contain a defined relationship so that the items in one table can be related to the other table.
 In SQL Server Data Tools (SSDT), you can define this relationship in the data source view.
-For more information about how to define a relationship between two tables, see Working with Data Mining.

 The CustomerKey field is the relational key that is used to link the case table and the nested table within the data source view definition, and to establish the relationship of the columns within the mining structure.
 However, typically you should not use this relational key in mining models built on that structure.
 Usually it is best to omit the relational key column from the mining model if it serves only to join the tables and does not provide information that is interesting for analysis.